nephtalir6155/apcsa-freedom-project/entries/entry02.md

 Some of the differences are:
  - In the first code block, you can see that it is not nessesary to declare variables as you would in Java/Script.
 So no needing to use declaration (int, double, String, etc.)
  - No use of "()".
-I don't need to write the statement in a set of parenthesis
+I don't need to write the statement in a set of parenthesis or close with a semi-colon, but instead write code after an colon
+ - Must make sure to indent in Python as for the computer to under what "if, else, or elif" the code needs to fall under

 ```py